irbizzelus/random-noncode-stuff/Gilza txts/Perks.md

 Build 1 - Somewhat standard. https://pd2builder.netlify.app/?s=xa0-64V0-9010128T0138&p=4&a=6&t=b&d=3
 Pistols pistols pistols.
 Spam them as much as you can, since your ammo pick up should not be a problem.
 Use melee weapons to get to the invulnerability combo.
 Weapons to use:
 Akimbo pistols with 78 damage, And a 125 secondary pistol modded for accuracy to deal with snipers or to kill your bounty target if it's far away.
 Use silencers on all weapons to gain 50% AP chance on bodyshots.
 Use throwable knives/axes/cards to activate combo and armor heal.
-Use a 75 dmg melee, because with basic berserk it will be a reliable oneshot, allowing for relatively easy combos.
+Use a 75 damage melee, because with basic berserk it will be a reliable oneshot, allowing for relatively easy combos.

 -----